AFLplusplus/AFLplusplus/README.md

 In single mode, using -p fast is usually slightly more beneficial than the default explore mode.
-(We don't want to change the default behaviour of afl, so "fast" has not been made the default mode).
+(We don't want to change the default behavior of afl, so "fast" has not been made the default mode).

 More details can be found in the paper published at the 23rd ACM Conference on